Treating Adult Survivors of Childhood Emotional Abuse and Neglect

 May serve as a supplemental text in graduate-level courses.

-Special package offer: Treating Traumatic Stress in Children and Adolescents: Second Edition: How to Foster Resilience through Attachment, Self-Regulation, and Competency, by Margaret E. Blaustein and Kristine M. Kinniburgh, and Treating Adult Survivors of Childhood Emotional Abuse and Neglect: Component-Based Psychotherapy, by Elizabeth K. Hopper, Frances K. Grossman, Joseph Spinazzola, and Marla Zucker, present complementary approaches that both focus on the core components of effective treatment for complex trauma.
+Treating Traumatic Stress in Children and Adolescents, Second Edition, by Margaret E. Blaustein and Kristine M. Kinniburgh, and Treating Adult Survivors of Childhood Emotional Abuse and Neglect, by Elizabeth K. Hopper, Frances K. Grossman, Joseph Spinazzola, and Marla Zucker, present complementary approaches that both focus on the core components of effective treatment for complex trauma.